shahta/bebop/README.md

-# bebop
-MongoDB homework assingment
+# MongoDB homework assignment

+### How to submit
+- fork this repository
+- clone your fork to your local machine
+-